pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

    ** These are standard SCCs defined by OpenShift.

    *** The OpenSearch team [recommends](https://opensearch.org/docs/1.0/opensearch/install/important-settings/) to change the `vm.max_map_count` kernel parameter.
 The SAS deployment uses an init container to implement this change which requires elevated privileges.
-It it is possible to disable the mmap support completely, however this is discouraged since doing so will negatively impact performance and may result in out of memory exceptions.
+Once the init-container terminates, the privileges are dropped and the runtime container uses the restricted SCC.
+It is possible to disable the mmap support completely, however this is discouraged since doing so will negatively impact performance and may result in out of memory exceptions.

 **OPENSEARCH SYSCTL MACHINECONFIG**